Skip to main content

 1 row in set (0.00 sec)

-IdThe ID of the load job, automatically generated by Doris.
+IdThe job ID, automatically generated by Doris.

 CurrentTaskNumThe current number of subtasks.